emarsden/pg-el/README.md

 - [ParadeDB](https://www.paradedb.com/) version 0.9.1 works perfectly (it's really a PostgreSQL extension rather than a distinct database implementation).

+- [IvorySQL](https://www.ivorysql.org/) version 3.4 works perfectly (this fork of PostgreSQL adds some features for compatibility with Oracle).

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).

+- The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors,